 All classes have a traffic light system in a visual place.
-There will be three laminated A4 pieces of paper.
+There will be four laminated A4 pieces of paper.

 - Green with a smiley face

 - Yellow with a straight line face

 - Red with a sad face

+- A star for children who show exemplary behaviour.

-Each class will also have a star.
-This will also be visible and will be placed before the Green smiley face.
+The star will also be visible and will be placed before the Green smiley face.
 Any child who displays outstanding behaviour, good listening skills etc. can move to the star and their name should be recorded after the lesson by the teacher.
 A postcard will be sent out to parents for any child put on the star three times.